davidstrauss/desktop-configuration/README.md

          sudo dnf install ykpers
          ykpersonalize -m6

-   * For YubiKey 5, check that the OpenPGP app is enabled:
+   * YubiKey 5 seems to ship with OpenPGP enabled.
+To verify and get other information:

          sudo dnf install -y swig gcc pcsc-lite-devel python-devel  # Can be in Fedora Toolbox pip install --user yubikey-manager                         # Can be in Fedora Toolbox